Ensuring Equal Pay for Equal work

 Paying our employees equally for equal work is consistent with our values and is at the heart of our global compensation practices.
 Our approach to monitoring and maintaining pay equity includes regularly benchmarking global salaries, conducting rigorous internal and external parity audits and reviewing pay recommendations across the company as part of our annual compensation process.

 Boston Scientific conducted its first independent, third party pay equity analyses in 2014, and has run analyses every year since that time studying our global salaried and sales populations.
 In 2018, we expanded our focus to include hourly employees.
 We check for pay equity using regression analysis - an approach to analyzing data that considers multiple variables that should influence pay such as job, tenure at the company, years of experience, location, etc. We then look for unexplained differences when it comes to gender and, in the U.S. and Puerto Rico, to race/ethnicity.
-Consistent with our previously published findings, our 2018 analyses found less than a 1% statistical difference in pay along gender lines for all three of the groups analyzed.
+Consistent with our previously published findings, our 2018 analyses found less than a 1% statistical difference in pay along gender lines – which occurred in positions involving both men and women – for all three of the groups analyzed.
 For hourly employees, we identified less than a 1.1% statistical difference for race/ethnicity in the U.S. and Puerto Rico*, and no disparities for salaried and sales employees.

 In all cases of a disparity, we examined the circumstances to understand the root cause, and if there was a pay differential that could not be explained by a known variable, we increased pay.
 Percentage of employees who showed no statistically significant pay disparity: